I have been meditating daily for 10-15 minutes(based on my self learning of the techniques from Ananda’s website)

 I believe your second question reflects a concern many novices have regarding “kundalini” and yogic practices.
 If the pressure you mention become more regular and pronounced, you may want to check it medically.
 It sounds from your description that this circumstance is not a recurring one.
 If that is the case, know that occasionally we have these spikes of energy in our nervous systems, whether we are yogis practicing one’s teachings or not.
 Then, again reassured of your good health, I would not be concerned with this for-you rare phenomenon but rather come to understand it as an incidental sideshow, an occasional response of the body and energy within it to reach upward through the nervous system toward its goal, as mentioned, to the agna chakra, the forehead.
-Yoga and meditation do free up stored energy and memories; you will read more of this in our textbooks and courses.
+Yoga and meditation do free up stored energy and memories and this may cause tingling in the spine during meditation; you will read more of this in our textbooks and courses.

-So whether you are yet a student of The Ananda Course in Self-Realization, or perhaps a Kriyaban, you have been given a true boon to knowing the Peace and Joy, Love and Light, Power and Sound, Calmness and Wisdom, that are the aspects of what we seek, God!
-For those seeking more specifics on these meditation techniques, you can read and study here: http://www.ananda.org/meditation/ananda-course-in-self-realization-the-path-of-kriya-yoga/ .
+So whether you are yet a student of The Ananda Course in Meditation, or perhaps a Kriyaban, you have been given a true boon to knowing the Peace and Joy, Love and Light, Power and Sound, Calmness and Wisdom, that are the aspects of what we seek, God!
+For those seeking more specifics on these meditation techniques, you can read and study here: Kriya Yoga.

 Blessings in your sadhana,